Is It Safe to Travel to Mexico in 2026? Honest Safety Guide

 Moderate-Risk States: Exercise Increased Caution

-Manageable Risk -- Requires Awareness and Planning
+Manageable Risk: Requires Awareness and Planning

 These states have areas that are safe for tourists but also areas with elevated risk.
 Staying within established tourist zones and using authorized transportation significantly reduces your exposure.

 Mexico City (CDMX): The capital is safe for visitors who stick to well-known neighborhoods.
 Polanco, Roma Norte, Condesa, Coyoacan, the Historic Center, and Chapultepec are all well-patrolled with strong tourism infrastructure.
-The risks are urban -- pickpocketing on the Metro, phone snatching, express kidnapping via unlicensed taxis.
+The risks are urban: pickpocketing on the Metro, phone snatching, and express kidnapping via unlicensed taxis.
 Use Uber or DiDi instead of street taxis.
 Avoid Tepito and Doctores neighborhoods.
 Do not walk alone in unfamiliar areas after midnight.
 Mexico City has a massive international business community, world-class hospitals, and excellent emergency services.
 For most visitors, it is a rewarding and manageable destination.

 Quintana Roo (Cancun, Playa del Carmen, Tulum): The Riviera Maya remains Mexico's most-visited tourist corridor.
 The hotel zone in Cancun is heavily secured and violent crime against tourists is rare.
 However, Quintana Roo has seen increasing cartel activity related to drug retail sales (narcomenudeo) in tourist areas.
 Shootings in nightlife districts in Playa del Carmen and Tulum made international headlines in recent years.
 These incidents are almost always cartel-on-cartel, but bystanders have been caught in crossfire.
 Stick to established resort areas, avoid purchasing drugs (this is the primary way tourists intersect with cartel activity), and monitor local conditions.

-Jalisco (Guadalajara, Puerto Vallarta, Tequila): Jalisco is the home state of CJNG, but the cartel generally avoids disrupting the tourism economy in Guadalajara and Puerto Vallarta -- both of which generate significant revenue.
+Jalisco (Guadalajara, Puerto Vallarta, Tequila): Jalisco is the home state of CJNG, but the cartel generally avoids disrupting the tourism economy in Guadalajara and Puerto Vallarta, both of which generate significant revenue.
 Puerto Vallarta is one of Mexico's safest beach destinations, with a large expat community and well-developed tourism police presence.
 Guadalajara's tourist areas (Tlaquepaque, the Historic Center, Chapultepec neighborhood) are reasonably safe.
 The risk increases significantly outside these zones, particularly in the south of the state near the Michoacan border and in the highlands (Los Altos de Jalisco).
 Do not drive between Guadalajara and Zacatecas or Guadalajara and Colima on surface roads.

 Lower-Risk States: Standard Precautions